dovvnloading/Graphite-Kaggle-Capstone/README.md

 ```
 graphite-capstone/
 │
-├── graphite_core/         # Session manager, persistence, core utilities
+├── graphite_core/         # Session manager, persistence, utilities
-├── graphite_agents/       # Orchestrator, PyCoder, WebNode, Reasoning, Memory
+├── graphite_agents/       # Orchestrator, PyCoder, WebNode, Reasoning agents
-├── graphite_ui/           # PySide6 infinite canvas, nodes, containers
+├── graphite_ui/           # Infinite canvas, nodes, PySide6 components
 ├── tools/                 # Code execution, file handlers, API provider
 │
-├── LICENSE                # CC BY-NC-ND 4.0 (protected release)
+├── LICENSE                # Apache 2.0
 ├── README.md
 └── examples/
 ```

 ---

 ## **About This Edition**

-This repository contains the **Capstone-focused build** of Graphite.
-Over nearly two years, Graphite has gone through multiple internal prototypes; this edition represents a significantly expanded architecture with a dedicated Agent Orchestrator and a richer multi-agent tool ecosystem, built specifically in the context of the Kaggle Agents Intensive.
+This is the **Capstone-focused build** of Graphite.
+The full internal development version continues privately, while this edition distills the system into a clean architecture aligned with the course themes of:

-A separate private Graphite repository continues to evolve in parallel, but this Capstone Edition is the one aligned with the course’s themes of planning, tooling, memory, and observability.

-It is *not* intended for reuse, incorporation, or commercial deployment.
+* planning
+* tooling
+* memory
+* observability
+* multi-agent orchestration

+While fully functional, this edition is provided **strictly as an educational, open-source submission**, not as a production-ready or commercial release.

 ---

-## **License**

-### **CC BY-NC-ND 4.0 — Attribution + NonCommercial + NoDerivatives**

-This is a **protective license**.
-It permits:
+## **License — Apache 2.0**

+This Capstone Edition of Graphite is released under the **Apache License 2.0**, a widely-used open-source license that allows:

+✔ Use
+✔ Modification
+✔ Distribution
+✔ Private or commercial use
+✔ Derivative works

+**Provided that** you include:

-* viewing the code
+* attribution to the original author (**Matthew Robert Wesney**)
-* cloning for local evaluation
-* running the application
+* preservation of the license text

-It **does not** permit:

-* commercial use
-* modification
-* redistribution
-* derivative works
-* incorporation into other software
-* code extraction for training datasets
-* any reuse beyond viewing + evaluating
+* notice of any modifications

-Professionally:

-> “You may look, but you may not touch.”

-The full license text is provided in `/LICENSE`.
+Apache 2.0 also includes:

+* explicit patent rights
+* explicit limitation of liability
+* explicit disclaimer of warranty

+This ensures the project is open, usable, and protected in an industry-standard way suitable for software.

 ---

 ## **Author**

-**Matthew Wesney**
+**Matthew Robert Wesney**

 ---